lukeskt/InputSystemFirstPersonCharacter/README.md

 There is a single prefab you can drop into your scene that should "just work".
 This contains the lone first person controller script, which itself references an automatically generated script from the controller settings file.

 The control scheme supports keyboard wasd + mouse or gamepad controls by default.
 Right mouse / right trigger on the gamepad zooms in your view.
 There is no run/sprint or jump, but these should be easy to add.
-The character already supports gravity and will fall off ledges etc.
+The character already supports gravity and will fall off ledges etc. There is also a stubbed-out control option to use the start button on gamepad or esc key on keyboard to bring up a pause menu.

 Feel free to adapt and use this character/controller as you wish.
 Happy to consider pull requests that add features as long as they keep things simple (i.e. single file single prefab) and are easy for others to learn from.